 What is the total cost per person and what does it include?

 Total cost is $309 and $299 for 4th of July Week and it includes activities, room and board (4 nights lodging and 11 meals), camp materials, and camp T-Shirt.

 When is the total cost due?

-The final balance is not due until June 1st but you will need a $50/person (non-refundable & non-transferable) deposit paid as soon as possible but no later than February 15th in order to register and reserve your spot.
+Balance Deadline: June 1.
+This balance will be due in full on this day, but any drops should have happened on April 15th.
 We will receive registrations until all weeks are full.
 First come first served.
 If final balance payments are not received by June 1st in full, a late fee of $5 per day per registration will be charged.

 Where is camp located?